roman-milk/roman-milk.github.io/the-hitch-hiker.md

  She stared out the window at the passing scenery and without looking at me said, "It will keep us in food and fuel money."

  That was a year ago and Elise is still with me.
 Sometimes she rides with me and sometimes she stays home.
 When she rides with me it is a rare visit to a truck stop when Elise doesn't make five hundred bucks (she did raise her price to a hundred).
 I keep telling her that she doesn't have to do it, that I'm perfectly capable of taking care of her.
 She just smiles and says she has to do it to keep in touch with her roots.
 I keep after her to divorce her husband and marry me, but she won't do it.
 She called him and told him where to send the stuff she left behind and he begged her to forgive him and come home, but she said no. In an interesting twist he came to visit her while I was on a six day run and spent four days with her.
 Imagine that!
 Cheating on me with her own husband!
-Report_Story #1